Skip to main content

 How much does a pool safety inspection cost in Geelong?

-It's a flat $250 all-inclusive (inc GST) for any pool or spa barrier, anywhere across Greater Geelong and the Bellarine.
+It's a flat $250 all-inclusive for any pool or spa barrier, anywhere across Greater Geelong and the Bellarine.
 Inner Geelong, the Armstrong Creek growth corridor, coastal Ocean Grove — same price.
+For a full breakdown of what that covers — travel, lodgement, re-inspection — see the pool inspection cost guide.

-• $250 flat, inc GST — the price you're quoted is the price you pay
+• $250 flat — the price you're quoted is the price you pay

 • No call-out or travel fees, anywhere in the service area